-- Add 1 tablespoon of almond oil, grapeseed oil, and avocado oil.
-Whip again.
+- Add the sweet almond oil, grapeseed oil, and avocado oil.
+Whisk again.

-- Add 2 teaspoons of tamanu oil, watermelon oil & vitamin E oil.
-Whip some more.
+- Add the tamanu oil, watermelon oil & vitamin E oil.
+Whisk some more.

-- Add 5 drops of tea tree essential oil & ylang-ylang essential oil.
-Whip for up to 5 minutes or until it’s soft, creamy and well blended.
+- Add the tea tree essential oil & ylang-ylang essential oil.
+Whisk until it’s soft, creamy and well blended.

 - Pour into the amber jar and keep sealed.